joaopedrolourencoaffonso/python_smallstep/4-version/README.md

 ## Update (04/12/21)

-After soma analysis I realized that I had misunderstood some concepts.
-One of them is using an **fixed** password.
-I am planning to adapt the second part of the API to receive a POST request containing the client's public key, so only the client can decode it using it's own private key.
+After soma analysis I realized that I had misunderstood some concepts.I am going topost some updates as well as comments in the next days.